About

 Umbraco

-I am an Umbraco certified professional and I work on the front-end of Umbraco websites for small and large clients.
-I have appeared on an episode umbraCoffee and I gave a talk at Umbraad 2023.
+I am an Umbraco MVP and I work on the front-end of Umbraco websites for small and large clients.
+I have an award winning package called Accessibility Reporter, which won best package at Umbraco Codegarden 2024.

 Node.js